reuteras/remnux-tools/README.md

 * setup-sift.sh - install [Sift](https://github.com/sans-dfir/sift-bootstrap) and tools.
 * setup-arkime.sh - install [Arkime](https://arkime.com/).

-The scripts are tested on Ubuntu 18.04 LTS for Sift and Arkime.
-Remnux uses 20.04.

 ## setup-remnux.sh

 This script installs [REMnux](https://remnux.org) and some other tools.